 Many women experience symptoms of pelvic pain for more than 6 months.
 Some causes are diagnosed by laparascopic surgery, such as endometriosis, uterine fibroids, adhesions and others.
 However, the majority of women find no specific cause for their symptoms.
-Pelvic pain is located in the lower abdomen and pelvis.
+Pelvic pain is usually located in the lower abdomen and pelvis.
 Some women also experience vaginal, rectal and bladder pain.
-Symptoms can sometimes feel similar to bladder infections or tension around the vaginal entrance.
+Symptoms can sometimes feel similar to bladder or vaginal infections or tension around the vaginal entrance.
 Prolonged sitting can also increase symptoms as the muscles and nerves become irritated.

 Also known as cold laser, this form of photobiomodulation affects cell activity, promoting healing and recovery.
-Laser therapy is effective in treating inflammatory, infective and pain conditions and can be used in isolation or as an addition to physiotherapy treatments.
+Laser therapy is effective in treating inflammatory, infective and pain conditions and can be used in isolation or as an addition to other physiotherapy treatments.

 With MAPLe® and guidance from your physiotherapist, you will understand your pelvic floor dysfunction more clearly and will be able to work with your physiotherapist proactively towards your goals.
 MAPLe offers electromyographic biofeedback training and electrical neuromuscular stimulation in the treatment of muscle wastage, weakness, lack of connection & also overactivity and pain.